 Trust is a crucial element in the success of any team, and at Merkle, we prioritize it highly.
 We use a model called the triangle of trust to assess and understand our team members.
 The triangle consists of three corners – craft, team, and clients.

-Talk transcript of Alberto Vitullo & Gudjon Stefansson – posted on 2 Dec 2022 Building a Team
+Talk transcript of Alberto Vitullo & Gudjon Stefansson – recorded on 24 Nov 2022 Building a Team

 As a new boss, you may have spent months preparing for the transition and feeling confident in your abilities.
 However, your team may not have had the same lead time and may still be adjusting to the change.
 This can lead to a clash of energy and differing perspectives on how things should be done.
 It’s important to remember that not everything will go smoothly and that it’s okay to reassess and adapt as needed.